Changissnz/selfinterest/README.md

 on the category of the "materially insufficient", the historical lengths of their insufficiency surely has made them experience matters below the norm, such that there is surely a strong chance they cannot recognize quality when they see it.
-And that is precisely why the stupid and the smart, the noble and ignoble, and other dichotomous types are all given the opportunity to be political representatives.
+And that is precisely why the stupid and the smart, the noble and ignoble, and other dichotomous types are given the opportunity to be political representatives.
 The great number of pathways of execution and power in networked social systems would actually be disserviced by practicing these kinds of exclusions to pronounced degrees.
 The truth of the application of these categorical labels may be acquired through accurate and calculative judgment, but where there